solo-io/supergloo/docs/content/guides/using_role_based_api.md

 ## Role-based API

 The role-based API in Gloo Mesh Enterprise uses a `Role` Custom Resource Definition to create Custom Resources that represent roles you would like to define.
 The roles are then bound to users with a `RoleBinding` CRD and can be accessed via the `gmrole` alias.
+The RoleBindings can be accessed via the `gmrolebinding` alias.

 The Roles are used to target some combination of *Workloads*, *Destinations*, *Meshes*, and *Virtual Meshes* and define actions the role is allowed to perform on the targets.